gatlin/precursor-ts/README.md

 Precursor is a small, experimental programming language implemented as a pure TypeScript (or pure JavaScript) library.

-You can read more details below in the *overview*, and you can even [try it out in a live demonstration in your browser][precursordemo].
+You can read more details below in the *synopsis*, and you can even [try it out in a live demonstration in your browser][precursordemo].

 [precursordemo]: https://niltag.net/code/precursor